Mt Eden station redevelopment Mt Eden station redevelopment

 - While Mt Eden station is closed, Auckland Transport is launching a free all-day bus service operating between Kingsland, Mt Eden and Newmarket

-- While the service is free, customers will still need to tag on/off with their AT HOP card.
+- The service is free and customers will not need to tag on/off with their AT HOP card.

 Bus operating hours: